wangshaonan/wangshaonan.github.io/_pages/about.md

 # **Research Interests**

-**Natural Language Understanding Inspired by the Brain**
- - Representing the meaning of linguistic symbols, including words, phrases, and sentences.
- - Exploring how language models can learn as efficiently as humans.
+My research sits at the intersection of artificial intelligence, neuroscience, and linguistics.
+I am passionate about building bridges between human and machine intelligence.

+**AI for Neuroscience: Aligning Generative AI with Human Cognition**
- - Evaluating the performance of computational models in language processing tasks.
+ - Investigating the neural mechanisms of language representation and composition in the human brain.
+ - Developing methods for alignment between AI models and human cognitive processes.
+ - Studying intelligence emergence and developmental biomarkers through computational models.

 **Computational Method in Psych and Neuro Linguistic Questions**
  - Investigate human language representation and composition mechanisms.